-GEI will prepare a RI report for submittal to the NYSDEC for the Site.
+GEI will prepare a RI report for submittal to the NYSDEC for the Site at the completion of all phases of the investigation.
 The report will incorporate the findings of the RI activities.
 The information will be used to describe the nature and extent, and fate and transport of all contaminants associated with the former MGP site.
 The report will identify specific contaminant concentrations throughout each media (e.g., soil, groundwater, etc.), which is necessary to determine whether any media require remediation or further evaluation.
 The reports will also incorporate the findings of the Step I FWIA and the Qualitative Human Health Risk Assessment.